karatelabs/karate/README.md

 ## Type Conversion
 Internally, Karate will auto-convert JSON (and even XML) to Java `Map` objects.
 And JSON arrays would become Java `List`-s.
 But you will never need to worry about this internal data-representation most of the time.

-In some rare cases, for e.g. if you acquired a string from some external source, or if you generated JSON (or XML) by concatenating text, you may want to convert a string to JSON and vice-versa.
+In some rare cases, for e.g. if you acquired a string from some external source, or if you generated JSON (or XML) by concatenating text or using [`replace`](#replace), you may want to convert a string to JSON and vice-versa.
 You can even perform a conversion from XML to JSON if you want.

 One example of when you may want to convert JSON (or XML) to a string is when you are passing a payload to custom code via [Java interop](#calling-java).
 Do note that when passing JSON, the default `Map` and `List` representations should suffice for most needs ([see example](karate-demo/src/test/java/demo/java/cats-java.feature)), and using them would avoid un-necessary string-conversion.